 There are some matters that you cannot appeal to the Tax Appeals Commission.
-However, you can appeal against most Revenue assessments of the amount of tax or duty to be paid.
-You can also appeal against most types of Revenue decision with which you disagree.
+However, you can appeal against most Revenue assessments of tax or duty.
+You can also appeal against most Revenue decisions with which you disagree.

-Some examples of the types of Revenue decision that can be appealed are:
+Some examples of the decisions that you can appeal are:

 - refusal of a tax credit, allowance or relief

 - refusal of a claim for a repayment of tax

 - valuation of an asset for Capital Gains Tax (CGT) purposes